maek-ies/picks_scores/README.md

 *   Consider better visualization of Game of the week (e.g., color instead of badge).
 *   Find alternative for tooltips on mobiles.
 *   Work on odds tab to be usable for picking games (e.g. picks by source + average).
+*   Fix: Points percentage in GotW does not always work (seems to be related to situations when the previous week's "Game of the Week" result is not yet known).